Asymptotic Representations for Sequential Decisions, Adaptive Experiments, and Batched Bandits: Asymptotic Representations for Batched Adaptive Experiments

 \end{enumerate} The statistics $T_{S_1}, T_{\Lambda_2},\dots$, in conjunction with this recursive specification for the $Z_1,\dots,Z_B$, and $U$, have the property that

 where the equality in distribution holds for every value of $h$. \end{theorem}

 At each stage $b=2,\dots,B$, the conditional distribution of the $Z_{b,k}$ depend on $T_{\Lambda_b}$, which in turn depends on the realizations of the variables in prior batches.
 This captures the interacting structure of the original problem, where the rules for adaptively modifying the treatment arm probabilities affects the information gained in later stages.
 The resulting data will be nonstationary in a manner that is determined by the choice of the allocation rules.

 The representation given in the theorem has the form of a $B$-horizon Gaussian bandit {\em environment}, where the Gaussian observations have a specific shift form reflecting the local parameter $h$ and the asymptotic form of the allocation rule.
 Any decision rules (including the dynamic rules for selecting treatment probabilities) in the original batched problem that satisfies the convergence conditions can be represented by some choice of statistics $T_{S_1},T_{\Lambda_2},\dots$ in this limiting environment.

 The matrices $J_{k}^{(b)}$, which are Fisher information matrices relative to the full parameter vector $\theta$ at the value $\theta_0$, are not required to be invertible in the theorem.
 This is useful for handling cases where some components of $\theta$ correspond to specific treatment arms (so that observations from a different arm may not be informative about that sub-component of $\theta$).
 There may also be some components of $\theta$ that are common across arms, and some components of $\theta$ could be nonidentified even with data on all the arms.
 The theorem also allows arms to be adaptively assigned zero weight (leading to $\lambda_{b,k+1}-\lambda_{b,k} =0$), and allows for decision rules that can adaptively stop the experiment early (leading to zero weights for all arms in later batches).
 Handling these different possible settings, with possibly different distributions across both arms and batches, leads to a somewhat complicated notation.
-In the next subsection, we show how the result can be specialized to a simpler and more intuitive form for the canonical multi-armed bandit setting, where each arm has its own sub-parameter.
+In the next section, we show how the result can be specialized to a simpler and more intuitive form for two-armed batched bandits where each arm has its own vector of parameters.